-Stock futures point to gains following record day
+Stock futures trade cautiously following record day

 On Thursday, stocks rallied to record highs on stimulus hopes

-U.S. equity futures are higher ahead of the Friday trading session.
+U.S. equity futures are cautiously higher ahead of the Friday trading session.

 Continue Reading Below